CGUC/skybunk-server/README.md

 1. Make sure you have [git installed](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/) (You'll want to become very familiar with git if interested in any sort of real development role)
     - If on windows I suggest using git bash (which should be installed alongside git) instead of a GUI - but ultimately use whatever you find works best for you
+2. Fork the repo in Github so you have your own local copy
-2. Clone this repository by running `git clone https://github.com/CGUC/grapp-server.git` in your terminal
+3. Clone your forked repository by running `git clone https://github.com/YourGithubUsername/skybunk-server` in your terminal
 3. Install [Node JS](https://nodejs.org/en/) which also installs NPM (Node package manager)
     - _If you're using linux, I would suggest [installing it through your package manager](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)_
 4. Download the [MongoDB community server](https://www.mongodb.com/download-center?jmp=nav#community) for your OS